Skip to main content

 Bacteriophages on Earth outnumber the stars in the universe and encode the largest amount of genetic diversity on Earth, which are only two of many reasons that I think they are intrinsically interesting to study.
 Beyond their intrinsic value, bacteriophages contribute many practical tools and techniques to molecular biology.
 I am interested in building next-generation molecular biology tools by exploiting some of the countless novel enzymes encoded in bacteriophage genomes.

-Worked with Dr. Dreher.
+Advisor: Dr. Theo Dreher.

 Dr. Samuel Bryson